LandscapeGeoinformatics/GRQA_src/README.md

 # GRQA_src
-Scripts used during the creation of the Global River Water Quality Archive (GRQA)
+Scripts used during the creation of the Global River Water Quality Archive (GRQA).

+The dataset can be downloaded at <http://dx.doi.org/10.23673/re-273>

 The scripts are divided into two folders.
 Folder **preprocessing** contains scripts used for preprocessing raw source data into a common structure used for GRQA.
 Folder **grqa_processing** contains scripts used for processing the merged data, generating plots and statistics.